ThinkAutomation Logo

 Authentication

-Before any calls can be made you must authenticate.
+Before any calls can be made to the Message Store REST API you must authenticate.
 A successful authorize response contains an AuthKey property value.
 This value must then be included with each subsequent request either as a authorization header or &authorization={authkey} query string parameter.
 The AuthKey will be valid for 7 days (or until your ThinkAutomation Server is restarted or the user password is changed).

 GET: authorize